cobobc/cob_MilestonePJ_4/README.md

 *   As a First Time user, I want to listen to different beats - Testing was performed on the audio files to ensure the user can listen to a beat befor they purchase it.

-*   As a First Time user, I want to add beat to my bag - Testing was performed on the the Add to bag button to ensure the user can successfully add a beat to their bag and view the contents of their.
+*   As a First Time user, I want to add beat to my bag - Testing was performed on the the Add to bag button to ensure the user can successfully add a beat to their bag and view the contents.

 *   As a First Time user, I want to easily adjust my bag by removing beats if I require - Testing was performed and the user can easily remove a beat from their bag in the Beat Bag page.